leki75/aeron-zig/README.md

-# Aeron zig library
+# Aeron library wrapper in zig

-This library provides minimal real-logic/aeron client from zig.
+This library provides a wrapper for https://github.com/real-logic/aeron client.